 Even today, some violin strings are made of sheep gut.
 The same craft guilds made strings for tennis and badminton racquets in those times.

-Metal wire strings are in use, since late Middle Ages, for heavier musical instruments like harpsichord, lutes and mandolins.
-For lighter instruments like guitar, gut strings were used, due to lower strength of the instrument.
-In the 19th century, development of bracing coupled with improvements in guitar anatomy and other design improvements, resulted in guitars became stronger and larger in size.
+Metal wire strings are in use, since the late Middle Ages, for heavier musical instruments like harpsichords, lutes, and mandolins.
+For lighter instruments like guitar, gut strings were used, due to the lower strength of the instrument.
+In the 19th century, the development of bracing coupled with improvements in guitar anatomy and other design improvements resulted in guitars becoming stronger and larger in size.

-By 1880’s, some of the guitars had become heavy enough, to withstand the tension exerted by the steel strings.
+By the 1880s, some of the guitars had become heavy enough, to withstand the tension exerted by the steel strings.
 This is when steel strings started to become popular for acoustic guitars.
-Gut strings were still used by classical guitarists, till the advent of nylon strings in late 1940s.
-Steel strings are not preferred by classical guitarists due to its tone, handling, thin and jangly sound.
+Gut strings were still used by classical guitarists, till the advent of nylon strings in the late 1940s.
+Steel strings are not preferred by classical guitarists due to their tone, handling, and thin & jangly sound.

 Selection Of String